Data Center Power Glossary

 Branch Circuit Protection: Sentry PDUs are safety-agency certified to the new UL 60950-1 standard (CSA/UL/TUV) & the National Electrical Code (NEC), which require branch circuit protection for receptacles.

-Circuit Breaker Protected Outlets: Power outlet protection provided by thermal circuit breaker.
+Circuit Breaker Protected Outlets: Power outlet protection provided by a thermal circuit breaker.

 Crest Factor: Crest factor is the ratio between the instantaneous peak current required by the load and the RMS current.
 High crest factor can lead to overheating of power supply components.